-As identified in the Consolidated Plan, the State Health Department states that children in California are at risk for lead poisoning.
-Children are especially vulnerable to this toxin found in old (pre - 1978) paint, which can cause brain damage, retardation, neurological problems, kidney damage, and a host of other serious consequences.
-Lead Hazard is especially a concern for the City, given that lead hazard is estimated to be 90 percent in pre-1940 housing units.
-The City will continue to protect residents from lead-based paint hazards in housing funded with CDBG funds by conforming to HUD regulations 24 CFR Part 35.
+Lead hazard is a concern for the City given that 21% of houses in the City were built before 1960.
+The City will continue its efforts in reducing children's exposure to lead sources by in housing funded with CDBG funds by conforming to HUD regulations 24 CFR Part 35.
 This regulation addresses the need to reduce or eliminate lead-based paint hazards in federally owned housing and housing receiving federal funds.
 The City requires its subrecipients to agree to include requirements for compliance with this regulation.
 The City requires that recipients of homeowner rehabilitation funds sign HUD's Notification for Lead Based Paint and that any abatement required be included in the home's repairs.